/* Scenario metadata

 <<link "D. Land on your dot.
 He's on the pink; you're on <<print $assignedDot>>.
 The whole POINT of the dots is simultaneous ops.
 Fly your dot."
 "Dec5_FlyYourDot">><</link>>

-The Cub hits the pink dot.
-You are on final for your dot.
-The spacing is fine.
+You roll out on final for your dot.
+The spacing works.

 <<set $badchoices to $badchoices + 1>>